-To promote customer service and expedite the testing process, partners may accommodate clients needing assessment from the other partner, if the client is appropriate and eligible for the assessment service.
-The primary partners administering assessments will be the Adult Education and WIOA Title I partners.
+To promote customer service and expedite the testing process, partners may accommodate clients needing math and reading assessment from either Title I or Title II partners, if the client is appropriate and eligible for the assessment service.
+The primary partners administering assessments will be Carroll Community College/ Adult Education and BERC.